ArneCL/BlogPosts/java-jpa-postgresql-jersey.md

     		} catch (Exception e) {
     			Logger.getLogger(getClass()).error("Problem persisting", e);
     			transaction.rollback();
     			throw e; // Ergo showing a 500 error.
-You may want to throw an exception that's not detailing stuff about your JPA connection
+You may want to throw an exception that is not detailing stuff about your JPA connection
     		} finally {
     			entityManager.clear(); // Clears all the entities from the EntityManager entityManager.close();